4 Strategies for Making Spiritual Resolutions to Refresh Your Faith in the New Year

 10 New Year’s Resolutions for Your Spiritual Life

-If you are still deciding on your new year and spiritual resolutions, here is a list focused on spiritual growth that may be helpful.
+If you are still deciding on your new year and spiritual resolutions, here is a list focusing on spiritual growth that may be helpful.

 1. Read books that ignite and foster spiritual growth